 6. How do you wet sandblast?

 It’s easy to wet sandblast when you use a sandblasting attachment.
 You take your pressure washer attach a pressure washing sandblasting kit.
 Take the kits probe and stick this into your sand bucket, this probe (line) is used to draw in the sand (or any other type of materials discussed in this article, being used as the abrasive substance) to the power washers extension wand, this is where the sand mixes with the water and is propelled towards the surface it’s being pointed at, at high speeds.

 7. Can you soda blast with pressure washer?

 You can indeed.
 When using a pressure washer sandblast kit, instead of using a medium such as sand, you can instead use baking soda.

-Using baking soda will be less aggressive than using sand, but still perfect for Safely remove mildew, oil and grease, and even graffiti.
+Using this medium will be less aggressive than using sand, but still perfect for Safely remove mildew, oil and grease, and even graffiti.

-Baking soda designed for “soda blasting” can be purchased from many industrial cleaning suppliers for large projects or, for smaller projects, a small box of a baking soda from the grocery store can be used.
+Baking soda which has been designed for “soda blasting” can be purchased from many industrial cleaning suppliers for large projects or, for smaller projects, a small box from the grocery store can also be used.

 8. How does vapor blasting work?